athal7/thermos/README.md

 render rendered_template
 ```

-### fill / drink
+### fill / drink (Advanced)

-With `fill` and `drink` the cache definition can be in one place, and the response can be used in multiple other places.
-This is useful if you share the same response in multiple controllers, and want to limit your number of cache keys.
-Even in the unlikely occurrence of a cache store failure and therefore cache miss, drink can still build up your desired response from the block that was originally defined in `fill`.
+For more control, define your cache once with `fill` and read it anywhere with `drink`.
+This is ideal for sharing cached data across multiple controllers or when using background job adapters other than inline.

 *Rails Initializer*